ESG – the perfect solution for glass balconies

 Other materials, for example, wood is not as versatile.
 This type of material normally needs some sort of coating for it to be able to last in different temperatures and moisture levels.
 Glass is beneficial to use for balconies since it doesn’t need any type of coating for it to last.

-Another advantage of using glass for an indoor or outdoor balcony is that it does not need a lot of maintenance either and requires little effort to be kept clean.
+Another advantage of using glass for an indoor or outdoor balcony (such as a Juliet balcony) is that it does not need a lot of maintenance either and requires little effort to be kept clean.
 Whilst minimal effort is needed to maintain the glass, it may need to be cleaned as dust or light staining marks can occur, both being easy to get rid of.

 What is a glass balustrade?